zedlopez/ifm/Examples/Pine4.md

 	now secret identity is past;
 	restore the player;
 	now Beauty is passive;
 	say "She wrinkles her nose.
 'I don't understand!' she says.
-'What are you trying to tell me?'line-so-blank	You could weep for womankind.
+'What are you trying to tell me?'

+	You could weep for womankind.
 But you don't quite dare spell it out in so many words, not when someone might come up the stair and overhear a chance revelation."

 Dramatic revelation ends in success when Beauty is clever.
 When dramatic revelation ends in success:
 	restore the player;
 	now Beauty is passive;
 	say "'You're -- a girl?
+Like me?'

-Like me?'line-so-blank'Not much like you,' you say, glancing over her petite frame and pert nose.
+'Not much like you,' you say, glancing over her petite frame and pert nose.
 'But female, at any rate.'"

 Definition: Beauty is clever if the clue count of Beauty is greater than 2.
 ```